codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 Isn't that crazy?
 It makes no difference whether I power off and on the ESP32 or push the reset button.
 The Wifi credentials seems to be stored on the ESP32 after the first [sketch](src/WiFiWithCredentials.ino) and can be read by every sketch runs on the same ESP32 => If somebody uploads a new sketch on my ESP32-devices he can read my Wifi credentials.
 ## My workarounds
 I found three workarounds that seems to clear the Wifi credentials
-1) Erase All Flash Before Sketch Upload: "Enabled"
+1) Arduino IDE-Option: Erase All Flash Before Sketch Upload: "Enabled"
 2) `WiFi.disconnect(true,true)` or `WiFi.disconnect(false,true)`
 3) Clearing Wifi configuration after each connection (currently my favourite)
 ### Erase All Flash Before Sketch Upload: "Enabled"